satwikbhasin/The-TODO-App/README.md

 <details>
   <summary><h2>Project Architecture</h2></summary>

-The project is structured into two main parts: a backend and a frontend, each serving distinct roles in the application's architecture.
+The project is structured into two main parts: a backend and a frontend.

 ### Backend